Researching The Causes of Infection-induced Autoimmune Type 1 Diabetes

 Biologic Discovery further proposes that regulation of human ß-cell regeneration also includes a second naturally occurring biomarker which modulates cellular differentiation pathways associated with cell death.

-Loss of of a protein that prevents ß-cell death from immune expression of its autoantibody during disease onset may help explain increased rates of ß-cell death causing Type 1 Diabetes disease progression.
+Loss of a protein that prevents ß-cell death may help explain chronic loss of beta cell mass seen in Type 1 Diabetes and significantly contirbute to disease progression.

 Biologic Discovery has designed a new experiment to look for evidence of this pathologic autoantibody.
 Contact us for details.